jacobhilton/tensorflow_exercises/mnist/README.md

-Script to train and test a neural network on the MNIST dataset.
+Python script to train and test a feed-forward neural network on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 Finds the optimal [temperature](https://blog.janestreet.com/does-batch-size-matter/) (i.e. learning rate / mini-batch size) using cross-validation, trains the neural network over 50 epochs and then tests the result.

 There are 4 models to choose from: